justin-napolitano/supreme-court-transfer-service-uniques/index.md

   - postgresql to neo4j
   - unique node migration
 seoOptimized: true
+topicFamily: datascience
+topicFamilyConfidence: 0.9
+topicFamilyNotes: >-
+  The post describes migrating and transforming data from PostgreSQL to Neo4j, focusing on data uniqueness, relationships, and optimization, which aligns with ETL pipelines and data workflows typical in the Datascience category.
 ---

 # PostgreSQL to Neo4j Transfer: Unique Nodes and DB Optimization